kcotrinam/movieLife/README.md

 2. On the terminal navigate to the project directory using `cd movieLife/`.
 3. Install dependencies using: `bundle install`.
 3. If it required: `bundle update`.
+4. Migrate the database: `rails db:create`.
-4. Migrate the database: `rails db:migrate`.
+5. Migrate the database: `rails db:migrate`.
-5. If required run: `yarn install`, and repeate the step 4.
+6. If required run: `yarn install`, and repeate the step 4.
-6. Start the application : `rails server`.
+7. Start the application : `rails server`.
-7. To Stop the application : Press `Ctrl + c`
+8. To Stop the application : Press `Ctrl + c`

 ## 📝 How to use the application?